 What is the Role of the Memorandum of Understanding (MOU) in Workforce Development?

-Workforce Development is something Terri Kaufman has been passionate about for many years.
-After working in the field for two decades, she sees how crucial it is to help jobseekers obtain well-paying jobs.
-In addition, she recognizes its impact on employers as they, too, receive support to connect with the talent they need in their communities.
+Workforce development professionals who have dedicated their careers to this field understand how crucial it is to help jobseekers obtain well-paying jobs.
+They also recognize the significant impact on employers as they receive support to connect with the talent they need in their communities.
 Thankfully, through workforce development systems, employers are often incentivized to fairly compensate workers by investing in their ongoing development, including upskilling and reskilling.

 As defined in 20 CFR 678.500(a) “The MOU is the product of local discussion and negotiation, and is a contract developed and executed between Local WDBs and the One-Stop partners, with input from the Chief Elected Official (CEO) and all partners relating to the operation of the AJC One-Stop delivery system in the local area.”
 MOUs define the AJC operating budget and serve as the financial plan for the AJC and the partner agencies.